ekzhang/warp-react-template/README.md

 ## Environment Variables

-The server looks for the following environemnt variables at runtime:
+The server looks for the following environment variables at runtime:

 - `PORT`: Which port to listen on (`3535` by default).